-We are in the market to buy a different home, one with an extra bedroom, now that baby number eight is on the way.
-In the last home I toured, I noticed that they had a TV in almost every room, including the garage and utility room!
+Back when we were in the market to buy a home, when baby number eight was on the way, when touring one home – I noticed that they had a TV in almost every room, including the garage and utility room!
 There can be pros and cons to having a TV in every room, let's discuss them.

 Should You Have A TV In Every Room?

 Who Can Benefit From A TV In Every Room?